 Data privacy for human resources

 Understanding the legal framework that governs HR data protection is essential for creating effective confidentiality policies.
+Privacy law is a key component of this framework, providing the foundation for how employee information must be handled and protected.
 With the complex landscape of regulations established, let's examine the specific laws that shape HR compliance requirements.

 Key HR confidentiality laws HR teams must know

 HR confidentiality in the United States is shaped by several federal laws designed to protect sensitive employee information.
-Following these laws not only safeguards privacy but also ensures compliance with legal standards.
+Adhering to these legal requirements not only safeguards privacy but also ensures compliance with legal standards.

 The Americans with Disabilities Act (ADA) mandates that employee medical records be stored separately and have restricted access to maintain privacy.